Scientist and author, Beth wants to get healthy, stay healthy, and live life to the full.

 Heart UK (a health and wellbeing charity) says “We all need some fats in our diet.
 It’s getting the right balance of the different types of fats that will help keep your cholesterol levels and your heart healthy.
 We need to eat some fats; for energy, to absorb some vitamins from food, for a healthy immune system, and for our brains to function.”
 The key message here is some.
 Replace highly saturated fat foods with healthier unsaturated fat alternatives.

-Joanna Blythman, a respected UK food journalist and campaigner, points to a recent study of 4,150 Swedes whose diet and health were tracked over 16 years.
-The 2021 research concluded that a diet rich in dairy fat may lower, not raise the risk of cardiovascular disease.
-In addition, a 2018 meta-analysis of 29 previous studies found that eating dairy products offers protection against heart disease and stroke, and may also give some protection against type 2 diabetes.
+A recent Swedish study tracked the diet and health of more than 4,000 people over a period of 16 years.
+The 2021 research concluded that a diet rich in dairy fat may actually lower, not raise the risk of cardiovascular disease.
+In addition, a 2018 meta-analysis of 29 previous studies found that eating dairy products offers protection against heart disease and stroke and may also give some protection against type 2 diabetes.

 Incorrect Messages of Food Pyramids